icopy-site/awesome/docs/awesome/frontend-dev-bookmarks.md

 Programming/mark-up languages and web related standards.

 + **[Cascading Style Sheets (https://github.com/dypsilon/frontend-dev-bookmarks/blob/master/CSS)](https://github.com/dypsilon/frontend-dev-bookmarks/blob/master/languages-protocols-browser-apis/cascading-style-sheets-css.md)**: CSS are a stylesheet language used to describe the presentation of a document written in HTML or XML.
 It describes how elements should be rendered on screen, on paper, in speech, or on other media.
++ **[Document Object Model (https://github.com/dypsilon/frontend-dev-bookmarks/blob/master/DOM)](https://github.com/dypsilon/frontend-dev-bookmarks/blob/master/languages-protocols-browser-apis/document-object-model-dom.md)**: The DOM is a programming interface for HTML, XML and SVG documents.
+It defines methods that allow access to the tree, so that they can change the document structure, style and content.
 + **[HyperText Markup Language (https://github.com/dypsilon/frontend-dev-bookmarks/blob/master/HTML)](https://github.com/dypsilon/frontend-dev-bookmarks/blob/master/languages-protocols-browser-apis/hypertext-markup-language-html.md)**: HTML is the standard markup language used to create web pages and its elements form the building blocks of all websites.
 + **[Hypertext Transfer Protocol (https://github.com/dypsilon/frontend-dev-bookmarks/blob/master/HTTP)](https://github.com/dypsilon/frontend-dev-bookmarks/blob/master/languages-protocols-browser-apis/hypertext-transfer-protocol-http.md)**: The Hypertext Transfer Protocol (https://github.com/dypsilon/frontend-dev-bookmarks/blob/master/HTTP) is an application protocol for distributed, collaborative, hypermedia information systems.
 HTTP is the foundation of data communication for the World Wide Web.
 + **[JavaScript (https://github.com/dypsilon/frontend-dev-bookmarks/blob/master/EcmaScript)](https://github.com/dypsilon/frontend-dev-bookmarks/blob/master/languages-protocols-browser-apis/javascript-ecmascript.md)**: JavaScript is a full-fledged dynamic programming language that, when applied to an HTML document, can provide dynamic interactivity on websites.
 It is defined by ECMAScript standard.